46elks/elkme/README.md

 `./textme.py "Wow, I'm sending this message from the terminal :)"`

+## Installation

+Prefered way of installation is by PyPI

+`pip install textme`

 ## Configuration

 The easiest way of configuring `textme` is by entering your API credentials from